CDCgov/prime-reportstream/prime-router/docs/onboarding-users/transport/rest.md

 </ol>

 ## 3.)
-How to configure the receiver's RESTTransport
+How to configure the receiver's REST transport
-The receiver's RESTtransport includes the following fields:
+The receiver's RESTTransport includes the following fields:

     - reportUrl:      The URL to post to. e.g. https://api2.health.ny.gov/services/uphn/V1.0/ECLRSPRE.
     - authTokenUrl:   The URL to get the OAuth token. e.g. https://api2.health.ny.gov/services/uphn/V1.0/auth.